Disc bulges slipped disc and sciatica

 - Pain is often aggravated by sitting, straining, coughing or sneezing

-- Pain usually becomes severe and may disturb sleep
+- Pain usually becomes severe and as a result may disturb sleep

 - Patient may have had previous ‘episodes’